antongeorgescu/file-system-identity-provider/README.md

 ![Order-of-invocation](https://user-images.githubusercontent.com/6631390/182192112-4b8cfd35-c0a0-4166-83ab-de33fc94ef44.JPG)

-## Use Middleware for Authentication & Authorization
+## 2 Examples of Authentication & Authorization
+Current projects comes with 2 examples of implementation:
+1. Use .NET Core Middleware Framework
-Current projects comes with 2 implementations: makes use of .NET Core Middleware Framework for capturing all requests to LoanManager controller endpoints, and parse <b>context</b> object to extract information from request header (including <b>bearer token</b>)
+* makes use of .NET Core Middleware Framework for capturing all requests to LoanManager controller endpoints
+* parse <b>context</b> object to extract information from request header (including <b>bearer token</b>)<br/>
-Based on a file system storage file named <b>service.access.roles.json</b> that keeps the mapping between the endpoint routing path and the required role, access to the endpoint is permitted or denied. makes use of .NET Core Action Filters to capture all requests to LoanManager controller endpoints, and parse <b>context</b> object to extract information from request header (including <b>bearer token</b>).
-Same as before, the mappings between endpoint path and required role are kept in a file system storage file named <b>service.access.roles.json</b>
+* Based on a file system storage file named <b>service.access.roles.json</b> that keeps the mapping between the endpoint routing path and the required role, access to the endpoint is permitted or denied.<br/>

+2. Use .NET Core Action Filters
+* makes use of .NET Core Action Filters to capture all requests to LoanManager controller endpoints
+* parse <b>context</b> object to extract information from request header (including <b>bearer token</b>)
+* same as before, the mappings between endpoint path and required role are kept in a file system storage file named <b>service.access.roles.json</b>

 .NET Core Middleware Framework is a good alternative to <b>action filters</b> and <b>controller policies</b> for authenticating and authorizing endpoint access